onyeka-hub/shell-scripting/README.md

 Bash is known for its flexibility, extensibility, and wide adoption across Unix-like systems.
 Its rich feature set and scripting capabilities make it a versatile tool for both interactive use and automation tasks.

-what dielet does powershell understand
+## What dielet does powershell understand

 PowerShell is a versatile scripting and automation language that is primarily used in Windows environments.
 PowerShell understands a wide range of cmdlets (pronounced "command-lets") and commands that enable you to perform various tasks, such as system administration, file manipulation, data processing, and more.
 These cmdlets are designed to work with objects, making PowerShell particularly powerful for working with structured data.